A Strength-Based Approach to Dyslexia Assessment

-When dyslexia is assessed well, it is not simply identified — how that person best interacts with learning is understood.
+When literacy difficulties such as dyslexia are assessed well, it is not simply identified — how that person best interacts with learning is understood.
 A high-quality dyslexia assessment explores an individual’s developmental, educational, and family history alongside a careful examination of literacy skills.
 It also identifies where they thrive and how they best learn so that these strengths, going forward, can take a central role in their learning and be directly applied to supporting and building lagging skills.

-Within this process, the role of cognitive assessment often raises questions — particularly given that the DSM-5 does not require cognitive testing for the diagnosis of dyslexia (classified as a Specific Learning Disorder), unless there is concern about Intellectual Disability.
-As a result, the inclusion of cognitive assessment is a matter of professional judgement and ethics, requiring psychologists to be able to clearly articulate how any cognitive testing sought to make a meaningfully contribution towards pragmatic understanding and effective learning support.
+Within the process of assessing for dyslexia, the role of cognitive assessment often raises questions — particularly given that the DSM-5 does not require cognitive assessment for the diagnosis of dyslexia (classified as a Specific Learning Disorder), unless there is concern about Intellectual Disability.
+As a result, the inclusion of cognitive assessment is a matter of professional judgement and ethics, requiring psychologists to clearly link cognitive assessment data to developing understanding of how these cognitive processes are hindering literacy learning, and what support strategies need to be put in place to build competence.

 Cognitive Assessment: Intrusive, but Potentially Powerful